bcourter/bcourter.github.io/_posts/2024-04-12-differential-engineering.md

 Then:

-$$\Shape_A = \Shape_A(\Shape_1, \Shape_2, \parameters_A) \;.$$
+$$\Shape_A = \Shape_A(\Shape_1, \Shape_2, \parameters_A) \;,_$$

-Then, given analogously named fitnesses:
+Given analogously named fitnesses:

 $$\fitness_A = \fitness_A(\Shape_A) = \fitness_A(\Shape_1, \Shape_2, \parameters_A) \;.$$

-This structure mirrors the [V model](https://en.wikipedia.org/wiki/V-model) of systems engineering, where a design process commences with high level fitness requirements, becomes subdivided into subsystems and subassemblies, finally designed at the individual component level at the bottom of the V.  Then integration and validation processes assure that the component-level fitnesses assemble into product-level fitnesses.
-These differentiable engineering pipelines appear to fit naturally into PLM and other product development methodologies.
+This structure mirrors the [V model](https://en.wikipedia.org/wiki/V-model) of systems engineering, where a design process commences with high level fitness requirements and becomes subdivided into subsystems, subassemblies, and finally individual components for detailed design at the bottom of the V.  One the way back up, integration and validation processes assure that the component-level fitnesses assemble into product-level fitnesses.
+These differentiable engineering pipelines appear to fit naturally into such PLM and product development methodologies.

 <div>{%- include extensions/svg.html href='/assets/blog/Differentiable/DifferentiableVeeModel.svg' scale='65%' -%}</div>

 As artificial intelligence becomes increasingly present in our engineering tools processes, differentiable engineering's inherent compatibility with the V model may expedite integrating human engineers with artificial design aides to maximize product-scale product fitness.
-By modeling not only product content but how it evolves though it's differentials, AI and ML may enable new paradigms of generative CAD and CAE.
+By modeling not only product content but how it evolves though it's differentials, AI and ML may transform generative CAD and CAE into a new paradigm of mechanical design automation.
 I look forward to seeing what we make.

 ## Background and credits